 THE HEART OF TEA

 There’s something undeniably friendly about having a cup of tea.
 Apart from the warmth, comfort and flavour of a good cuppa, there’s a conviviality that drinking tea together creates.
+A meeting of minds.
+A joining of hearts.
 Enjoying a cup of tea with others seems to connect us more deeply, a community of friends grows warm around a pot of tea.

 THE ART OF TEA